Non-Markovian escape under stochastic resetting: Conclusions

 \section{Conclusions}

-We formulate an analytical and numerical approach to incorporate stochastic resetting in non-Markovian systems, which are known to carry memory of past events, characterized by delayed escape from metastable states.
-The presence of heavy tails in the FPT distribution, representative of delayed escape, is replaced by faster escape spurred by stochastic resetting.
-Most importantly, we uncover a crossover between non-Markovian and Markovian characteristics, symbolising a memory break when the dynamics are restarted.
-Our study also provides an optimal reset condition for the most efficient escape from the well.
+We formulate a combined analytical and numerical approach to incorporate stochastic resetting in non-Markovian systems to understand how resetting influences the dynamics and first-passage behaviours of the system.
+The escape kinetics of non-Markovian systems are characterized by non-exponential first-passage time distributions with heavy tails, caused by the delayed escape of rare-event trajectories.
+By resetting the dynamics, those rare-event trajectories can be made to escape from the well faster, thereby reducing the occurrence of rare events and effectively narrowing the FPT distributions.
+A crossover from non-exponential to exponential behaviour of the FPT distribution is observed, symbolising a discontinuity in temporal correlation, as complete resetting is implemented where both the position and memory get restarted.
+The study also suggests the presence of optimal reset conditions; however, the optimality is highly sensitive to the strength of dynamical correlations.
+It suggests that the optimal target search strategy by stochastic resetting is not always guaranteed, as the dynamics are coupled with the bath memory and depend on the coupling strength.
 This work, therefore, not only fills a crucial gap in the literature by incorporating stochastic resetting in memory-driven dynamics, but is also highly relevant in real systems like rapid bond-breaking, polymer translocation, anomalous diffusion and transportation in crowded environments, among others.